sbrl/Minetest-WorldEditAdditions/Chat-Command-Reference.md

 Since WorldEditAdditions v1.12, a percentage chance is also supported.
 This is denoted by suffixing a number with a percent sign (e.g. `//bonemeal 1 25%`).

+Since WorldEditAdditions v1.13, a list of node names is also optionally supported.
+This will constrain bonemeal operations to be performed only on the node names listed.

 ```weacmd
 //bonemeal
 //bonemeal 3 25